pikelet-lang/pikelet/website/docs/reference/records.md

 } : Type^3
 ```

-### Field order
+### Entry order

-Note that the order of the fields matters, so this would be a different type to
+The order of entries in a record type are significant,
-the one defined above:
+so the following record type is not the same as the one shown above:

 ```pikelet
 Record {